IvS-KULeuven/ComboCode/Manual.md

     - Fitting routines for resolved emission lines
     - Statistical analysis for samples and individual sources, and both resolved and unresolved emission lines

-## 3. Running ComboCode
+## 3. Setting up ComboCode
 In what follows, you will set up your folder structure first (much of which is done automatically).
-Then the ComboCode inputfile is described, and, finally, a few simple steps to run a model are given.

 ### Folder setup
 The folder setup for running ComboCode can be split up into three parts: the folders specific to ComboCode, and the two folders for the GASTRoNOoM and MCMax RT codes that must be installed separately.